KushpreetViria/Shop-Site/README.md

 ## Shop-Site
-- In progress...
 - A shopping site made with an Asp.net API and angular client-side.
-- Based on this [Udemy course](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch/) dating website.
 ---
 ## Build instructions
 ### To run backend API: